rainlanguage/rain-sdk/docs/classes/orderbook.md

 Get the OrderBook instance

-The function ask to the provider inside of the ethers signer what is the chain identifier to get the address in this chain.
+The function ask to the provider inside of the ethers signer what is the chain identifier to get the address of the Orderbook Contract in this chain and connect to it.

 <b>Signature:</b>